South Sudan Education Fund

 Checks can be made Payable to St. Catharine Church, and sent to 215 Essex Avenue, Spring Lake, NJ 07762 Attn: South Sudan

 Mary and Ageer were both excepted to University!

 In the summer of 2018 Rev. Martin O’Reilly was transferred to another parish within the diocese to serve as their Administrator.
 Before he left $21,709 was sent to Fr.
 John for Mary and Ageer’s education and living expenses while in university.

 Reverend John Skinnader is a Spiritan (formerly known as the Holy Ghost Fathers) and a friend of Rev. Martin O’Reilly from Monaghan County Ireland.
 He is currently doing missionary work in Rumbek, South Sudan.

-The following are passages from Father John and two young women in South Sudan, Mary and Agger, both are trying to escape arranged marriages and hope to study at the University in Nairobi, Kenya.
+The following are passages from Father John and two young women in South Sudan, Mary and Ageer, both are trying to escape arranged marriages and hope to study at the University in Nairobi, Kenya.
 Tuition is approximately $3,000 per student per year.
+They will also need to pay for books, supplies, housing, food and other living expenses.
 Both Ageer and Mary will need to reside in Kenya while they complete their studies.
 If they return home there is a possibility of being forced into marriage.

 From Father John

 In South Sudan, when a woman is getting married, the husband to be must give up to a hundred cows to the family of the bride.
 Normally, a man hasn’t got this number of cows -so his brothers step in and give him some cows from their own herds, with the understanding that as soon as the woman/ bride has a daughter when she reaches puberty she will be married off so that the cows can be returned to his brothers and with interest!!
 An extra few cows given.
 That is why the uncles are so powerful in this society and so dangerous – they are always waiting in the wings to get their cows back with interest.